Calamity210/BirbLang/docs/docs/Contribute/contribute.md

 - Fork https://github.com/Calamity210/BirbLang
 - Clone the fork that you made https://github.com/{username}/BirbLang, be sure to clone the master branch
 - Navigate to the cloned directory and open it in your IDE of choice.
+- Run `pub get` to get all dependencies.
   - To work on the docs, open up the `docs/` directory and see the [docs section below](#working-on-the-docs)
-  - For working on the language itself, look within the `lib/` directory
+  - For working on the language itself or core libraries, read through the (walkthrough)[#walkthrough]
-  - To work on the core libraries, open up the `core/` directory
 - To try out your changes, run the following from the root of the birb project:
 ```shell
 $ dart lib/birb.dart